 Your First Visit

-Prior to your first visit with us, you will receive an information pack in the mail about our clinic and what to expect.
+Prior to your first visit with us, you will receive an information letter emailed to you about our clinic and what to expect.

 It is essential that you complete the medical history questionnaire prior to your appointment and bring your dental referral letter (if you have one) to your initial consultation appointment.